 The extent of the burden of foodborne illnesses in the world is still unknown, with so many factors and cases to consider when creating a formal database on the issue.
-One of the many ways to prevent foodborne illnesses is to raise awareness and educate people about the important of Food Safety Training in Nanaimo.
-The FOODSAFE program in Nanaimo, British Columbia was created with that in mind.
-Targeted towards food service workers, both first-line food handlers and management staff, FOODSAFE training stresses the importance of keeping food establishments safe for both the workers and consumers.
+One of the many ways to prevent foodborne illnesses is to raise awareness and educate people about the importance of Food Safety Training in Nanaimo.
+The FOODSAFE program in Nanaimo, British Columbia, was created with that in mind.
+Targeted towards food service workers, both first-line food handlers and management staff, FOODSAFE training stresses the importance of keeping food establishments safe for both workers and consumers.

 The BC Public Health Act: Food Premises Regulation